minio/minio/README.md

 MinIO server is light enough to be bundled with the application stack, similar to NodeJS, Redis and MySQL.

 [1]: Some software such as S3QL will not work with MinIO in its default mode which is faster but not fully compatible with S3.
-For full compatibility with Amazon S3 protocols, it must be started in server (not gateway) mode and given the --compat option.
+For full compatibility with Amazon S3 protocols, start MinIO with `--compat` option.
 ```sh
 minio --compat server /data
 ```